kyverno/json-validator/README.md

 # Kyverno JSON Validator

 This repo is for an **experimental only** demo application which shows how Kyverno can be used to validate non-Kubernetes resources (i.e., generic JSON).
 It only aims to do two things: provide a basic UI for the purposes of testing and demonstrate how users who really want this capability today might do so by viewing some code.

+## Installation

+See installation instructions in the Helm chart's README [here](/charts/kyverno-json-validator/README.md#installing-the-chart).